-Shannon Glass is the chief information and security officer at Afidence.
+Shannon Glass is the virtual chief information and security officer at Afidence.
 She has over 15 years of experience in IT, specializing in information security, governance, and compliance.
 As an ENTJ, Shannon thrives on leading people and building teams.
 She has an innate ability to draw others toward a common goal.

 Shannon is an accomplished leader who managed high-performance teams in the financial sector.
 She leverages her strategic and communication skills to transform teams.
 She enjoys formulating an organizational vision and objectives to develop industry leading security and compliance programs.
 Shannon provides transformational leadership consulting for large-scale IT outsourcing initiatives.
 Shannon earned an MBA from Xavier University.

 Before Afidence, Shannon spent years in the credit card processing industry for one of the top three processors in the world.
 One of her notable accomplishments includes building the new security and compliance team after an acquisition.
 Shannon was the program manager for PCI certification for the company.
 Shannon's experience in PCI-DSS standards began even before they were formalized and before the PCI-SSC was created.

 Shannon is an active participant in her community.
 She has served for the past three years as the Chair of the Center Stage Board for the Cincinnati Opera.
 Also, she was the president of the board of directors in 2013 for the Junior League of Cincinnati.
 Shannon received the Venue Magazine’s “Great Leaders Under 40” award in 2012.
 She is a member of ISACA.
 She is passionate about staying on top of the latest trends in security and compliance.
 Shannon will graduate with her master’s degree from Xavier University in 2016.